Automate schema migrations using DizzleORM and GitHub Actions - Manage thousands of tenants with this workflow

 This section contains notes from our experience using AWS DMS to migrate data to Neon from an RDS Postgres database.

-• When testing migration steps, the the Getting started with AWS Database Migration Service tutorial was our primary reference.
+• When testing migration steps, the Getting started with AWS Database Migration Service tutorial was our primary reference.
 As recommended in the tutorial, we created a VPC and created all resources within the VPC.

 • We created all resources in the same region (us-east-2a)